 Determining the Source of Your Water Leak

 - Many utilities will tell you to turn off the water supply to your home and check your water meter.
-Greeley does not want you to get into your meter pit because we have a transponder that sits on top of the meter, which we use to read your meter.
-Moving it could damage the wires and we do not want you to do that.
+Greeley does not want you to get into your meter pit because moving it could damage the wires inside.
 The meter department will open the pit and help diagnose the issue.
-If the meter is moving it is the customers leak not the city's.

 - Greeley’s WaterSmart portal has a step by step leak detection process.
 You will need your account number to create a login.